Frequently Asked Questions About Troubled Youth

 Shepherd’s Hill Academy provides 24/7 direct supervision with a 5 to 1 student-to-staff ratio.
 Should a crisis arise, Shepherd’s Hill Academy has an on-campus Crisis Intervention Team (CIT) that ensures the well-being of each student.
 The CIT members receive proper emergency training and conduct monthly safety drills with our students.
 The Residential Team is also thoroughly trained and certified in Crisis Intervention, Behavior Management, First Aid and life-saving techniques, CPR, and Red Cross Lifeguard water safety.
 Shepherd’s Hill Academy has a campus nurse for non-emergency medical needs, and we are 911 accessible.
 Shepherd’s Hill Academy is a licensed Outdoor Child Care Program through the Georgia Department of Human Services and complies with all its rules and regulations.

 Shepherd’s Hill Academy offers a private academy that is fully accredited by the Georgia Accrediting Commission and meets the course requirements for the Georgia Department of Education Curriculum.
 Our Principal and Education Team give our students individualized attention and work with them to create a class schedule customized to meet their specific academic needs.
-All of our teachers are state certified and board approved.
 We also offer SAT and ACT preparation and testing, advanced placement and college preparation courses, individualized goal planning, small class sizes, and unique extracurricular activities.

 Shepherd’s Hill Academy is in Martin, Georgia.
 Martin is approximately 85 miles northeast of Atlanta, Georgia, which is located in the low foothills of the Blue Ridge Mountains.